altonch/perfectoSupport/README.md

-# perfectoSupport
+# Perfecto Support Tests
-This is a repository containing the basic known-good tests that the Perfecto support team use for troubleshooting.
+This is a repository containing the known-good tests that you can use for testing basic functionality of your connection to the Perfecto cloud lab.

+# Support Provided
+These are known-good samples provided as-is.

+These are Not an Official Perfecto Product.

+Please do not contact the Perfecto support team for assistance with these tests.

+Use these at your own risk.